Leandro Romagnoli: International career

 Romagnoli was part of the Argentina under-20 team that won the 2001 FIFA World Youth Championship.
 He made his debut with the full side against the United States on 8 February 2003, playing 12 minutes in a 1–0 friendly win.

 Coaching career

 Romagnoli later worked as manager of San Lorenzo's reserves.
 On two occasions, he was in charge of the first team on an interim basis.

 On 12 April 2024, Romagnoli was again named caretaker manager, replacing Rubén Darío Insúa.
 Six days later, he was confirmed as head coach for the year, but resigned in October.

 On 18 March 2025, Romagnoli took over at San Martín de San Juan also in the Argentine Primera División.
+He stepped down on 17 November, after the club's relegation.

+Romagnoli was appointed manager of Club Guaraní in the Paraguayan APF División de Honor on 19 March 2026.
+He left in July.